 In almost 700 events/films/shows/you name it, over the past six/seven years that I’ve been officially covering gigs here in Perth as Mystery Case, I’ve only been on the plus one receiving end seven times and one of those times probably doesn’t count because we may have inadvertently crashed an event by choosing the wrong door.
 Clearly, I’m an always the bride, rarely the bridesmaid kind of gal.
 Just the way I like it.

-I appreciate that my taste, although divisive, can be a little dry like my humour and sometimes hard to take but I like to keep things real and relevant.
+I appreciate that my taste, although diverse, can be a little dry like my humour and sometimes hard to take but I like to keep things real and relevant.
 I’m also only prepared to broaden my movie genre horizons so much.
 Generally, I more often than not, make the exception for hubby.
 Take the Mortal Engines Perth premiere on Wednesday at Hoyts Carousel.
 More hubby’s genre than mine, although I’m slowly converting.
 He loved the film, I was a little lukewarm.
 Enjoyable, fast-paced but not something to write home about.

 On the other hand… Ladies in Black, that you should assume is most certainly my genre and demographic, while charmingly sweet and choc full of nostalgia for me having met hubby while I was living on the North Shore and working in Sydney CBD, where the film is set, didn’t have enough of an appeal for me to warrant the big screen.
 I walked away thinking… 50 shades of bland.
 Don’t get me wrong, you couldn’t fault the acting or the cinematography itself.
 I can see why it won awards, I just felt the story could have gone a lot deeper and the format would have been better suited to a mini-series with a focus on each character.

 I adored the widely panned Book Club.
 I went with two girlfriends to an advanced screening and we, like a lot of the audience on the night, laughed our heads off.
 I actually can’t remember laughing so hard at a film in a long while.
 Yes, I did find parts, especially the ending, more than a little cheesy but it worked for this film.
 A film that I honestly believe has a very limited appeal when it comes to the masses, who I’m assuming will find this more of a cringe-fest.
 Much like me with over half of what appeals to a much younger demographic.
-Although I’m probably more eye-rolling than cringing.
+Although, I’m probably more eye-rolling than cringing.
 Which has me wanting to connect/reconnect with a similar demographic to myself for Flick Fix both locally and virtually.
 We’ll hopefully be setting up an independent feed and subscriber base for this, from February.

 Having said all that, I do intend to cover most genres, even the occasional ‘horror’ film.
 For the record Toni Collete’s Hereditary, that I said a very quick ‘yes’ to attending the film premiere earlier in the year without looking at the film/genre or trailer and purely due to leading lady… Toni Collette, was far from horror or the scariest film ever.
 Can’t say I loved the film entirely but it certainly didn’t have me running for the hills or hiding behind my hands like most horror films.
 The predictability factor meant you could see what was coming which took away the fearful, sitting on the edge of your chair, trying not to look factor and replaced it with an almost comical creepiness.
 The film was definitely creepy.

-Flick Fix returns soon, with my yearly round-up.
 It might surprise you (probably not as much as it does me) that a documentary makes it to the top of my list (so far) for films for 2018.
 And looking at what’s coming up in the next fortnight (given that we’re now previewing 2019 films), I can’t see that changing.
 Last year, the standout for me (and surprisingly hubby as well as we never seem to agree when it comes to films) was BABY DRIVER.
 What a ride that flick was from start to finish.